sidravi1/sidravi1.github.io/_posts/2018-08-22-poisson-density-estimation-with-gaussian-processes.md

   }).catch(console.error);
 </script>

-Looks like the GP model fit the top left corner better than the linear model but it also fits that stray bottom right dot that makes me worry that it might be overfitting.
+Looks like the GP model fits the top left corner better than the linear model but it also fits that stray bottom right dot that makes me worry that it might be overfitting.
 One way around it would be to use a different implementation of GP that allows for additive noise.

-We can check for overfitting with WAIC for the two using pymc3's `compareplot`:
+We can check for overfitting by looking at WAIC for the two using pymc3's `compareplot`:

 ![Linear Model]({{"/assets/2018_08_22_compare_plot.png" | absolute_url}})

-Looks like the GP-model is indeed the better model!
-Check out the notebook and let me know if there are ways you would improve this.
+Looks like the GP-model is the better model.
+Check out [the notebook ](https://github.com/sidravi1/Blog/blob/master/nbs/GP_Poisson_density_estimation.ipynb) and let me know if there are ways you would improve this.
 How can we implement this using `gp.marginal` or `gp.conditional` so that we can include additive noise?

+{% if page.comments %}
+  {%- include disqus_tags.html -%}
+{% endif %}